ryokof878711-wq/KokkosRF/docs/source/API/containers/DualView.rst

     .. cpp:member:: t_dev d_view

-       The view instance on the *device*, public access deprecated from Kokkos 4.6 on.
+       The view instance on the *device*状の public access deprecated from Kokkos 4.6 on

     .. cpp:member:: t_host h_view